WennFr/Football-Squad-Builder/README.md

 # Football Squad Builder In Progress!

 ## 📃Description
 This is a work in progress application where you can build your own custom lineups.
-It utilizes a third party API to retreive the data and stores it in a local DB.
+It utilizes a third party API to retreive competition, club and player data and stores it in a local DB.
 The UI is a web app with a graphical football field and a list of players where you can start constructing your own lineups by sorting players by competitions and clubs and dragging them on to the pitch.